-General Description6M-1 Assembly and Adjustments 6M-5
+General Description 6M-1 As sembly and Adjustments 6M-5

-Disassembly6M-3 Throttle Body
+Disassembly Throttle Body

-Air Horn6M-3 Float Bowl
+Air Horn Float Bowl 6M-7

-Float Bowl6M-3 Adjust Float Level 6M-7
+Float Bowl 6M-3 Adjust Float Level 6M-8

-Throttle Body6M-4 Adjust Metering Rod 6M-7
+Throttle Body 6M-4 Adjust Metering Rod 6M-8

-Cleaning and Inspection6M-4 Air Horn Assembly and Installation 6M-8
+Cleaning and Inspection Air Horn Assembly and Instal lation6M-9

-The model MV (Fig. M2, M3, M4 and M5) carburetor used with 6 cylinder engine is a single bore, down draft unit using a triple venturi in conjunction with a plain tube nozzle.
-The main venturi is 1 5/16" in diameter and the throttle bore is 1 11/16".
+The model MV (Fig. M2, M3, M4 and M5) carburetor used on the Chevrolet, 6 cylinder engine is a single bore, down draft unit using a triple venturi in conjunction with a plain tube nozzle.
+The main venturi is $1.5/16^{\prime\prime}$ in diameter and the throttle bore is $1.11/16^{\prime\prime}$.

-Fuel flow through the main metering system is controlled by a variable orifice jet.
+Fuel flow through the main metering system is controlled by a main well air bleed and a variable orifice jet.
 A power enrichment system is used to provide good performance during moderate to heavy acceleration and at higher engine speeds.
 The idle system with passenger car automatic transmission incorporates a hot idle compensator to maintain smooth engine idle during periods of extreme hot engine operation.

 The model MV carburetor has an automatic choke system.
-The vacuum diaphragm unit connects to the choke valve lever through a connecting link.
+The vacuum diaphragm unit is no longer an integral part of the air horn, and connects to the choke valve lever through a connecting link.
 The choke coil is mounted on the manifold and is connected to the choke valve lever by a rod.

-An internal fuel inlet filter is mounted in the fuel bowl behind the fuel inlet nut to give maximum filtration of incoming fuel.
+An internal fuel inlet filter is mounted in the fuel bowl

+behind the fuel inlet nut to give maximum filtration of incoming fuel.